Automatic Generation of Dense Non-rigid Optical Flow: Generating the DAVIS-Mask-OpticalFlow Dataset

 \subsection{Displacement Variation}

 To increase the variation in object motion, different frame distances $\D$ in the video sequence are used.
-Larger $\D$ reflects motion further in time, resulting in more variation in the non-rigid motion statistics of the objects, as shown in Fig~\ref{fig:displacement_warped}.
-The displacement distribution is shown in the supplementary material.
+Larger $\D$ reflects motion further in time, resulting in more variation in the non-rigid motion statistics of the objects, as shown in Fig.~\ref{fig:displacement_warped}.
 Note, however, that larger frame distances also introduce artifacts, likely due to errors in the matching stage.

 In order to study the influence of creating a dataset with larger frame distances, datasets generated with $\D=\{1, 2, \ldots, 12\}$ are combined into a single dataset.
-Despite the increase of the training size, the images' appearances basically stay the same as they are extracted from the same set of 6K videos.
+Despite the increase of the training data size, the images' appearances basically stay the same as they are extracted from the same set of 6K videos.
 Hence, the performance gain is attributed to the increased displacement.

-The performance is given in Table~\ref{tab:displacement_perf}.
-From these results, it can be derived that increasing the frame distance is, in general, beneficial for EPE error on Sintel-val.
+The performance is presented in the table of Fig.~\ref{tab:displacement_perf}.
+From these results, it can be derived that increasing the frame distance is, in general, beneficial for AEPE error on Sintel-val.
 We observe some diminishing gains, especially for $\D>5$.
 This is attributed to the introduced artifacts in the warped images.
 More importantly, the results show that there is \emph{no} need to strictly match the distributions of the training and testing sets to achieve the best performance~\citep{Mayer2018}.
-For the remaining experiments $\D1\-5$ is used to generate optical flow, unless stated otherwise.
+Although \E1-5,8 has slightly better performance, given that the large frame-distance version also produces more artifacts, this version is discouraged.
+The smaller set is also more favorable because of time efficiency.
+Thus, for the remaining experiments \E1-5 is used to generate optical flow, unless stated otherwise.